zhengnengchen/linkbench/README.md

 MySQL Setup
 -----------
 We need to create a new database and tables on the MySQL server.
-We'll create a new database called `linkdb` and the needed tables to store graph nodes, links and link counts.
+We'll create a new database called `linkdb0` and the needed tables to store graph nodes, links and link counts.
 Run the following commands in the MySQL console:

-    create database linkdb;
+    create database linkdb0;
-    use linkdb;
+    use linkdb0;

     CREATE TABLE `linktable` (
       `id1` bigint(20) unsigned NOT NULL DEFAULT '0',